-Extension for payment of arrears in respect of merit cases should not exceed 60 months (5 years) or any other period in the discretion of the Chief Financial Officer or his/ her delegate.
+Extension for payment of arrears in respect of merit cases should not exceed 24 months (2 years) or any other period in the discretion of the Municipal Manager or his/ her delegate.

-- 9. Only the Chief Financial Officer or his delegate may agree to such extensions and these must be supported by documentary proof.
+- 9. Only the Municipal Manager or his delegate may agree to such extensions and these must be supported by documentary proof.
 Previous payment record will be taken into consideration. - 10.
 When restriction of water and electricity supply takes place due to non-payment, or an agreement is dishonored the consumer's deposit will be adjusted. - 11.
 New consumer deposits for business and industrial customers must be re-assessed three months after the initial deposit date. - 12.
 All other business and industrial deposits will be reviewed annually. - 13.
 Where the consumer has not entered into a service agreement with the Municipality, water may be restricted until such time as a service agreement has been signed and the applicable deposits paid. - 14.
-Where a municipality cannot get entry to a property for reading of meters purposes; disconnection or any other reason due to a failure from the owner/consumer's part i.e locked gates; dogs; a penalty will be levied on the account of such a property owner as the Municipality shall be entitled to levy according to the principles and policy on tariffs as determined by the Municipality from time to time after a written request was lodged to a property owner to make arrangements for access. - 15.
 Where services are illegally restored criminal action will be taken if possible.
-All costs occurred to disconnect the electricity/water supply will be for the account of the consumer and owner respectively before the service will be reconnected - 16.
-Where municipal accounts remain outstanding or unpaid for more than 2 months, without response, the account will be handed over to debt collectors for the collection and/ or legal action to the Attorneys and can be listed at the Information Trust Corporation.
+All costs occurred to disconnect the electricity/water supply will be for the account of the consumer and owner respectively before the service will be reconnected - 15.
+Where municipal accounts remain outstanding or unpaid for more than 60 days, without response, the account will be handed over to debt collectors for the collection and/ or legal action to the Attorneys and can be listed at the Information Trust Corporation.
 These clients will have to make further arrangements at the attorneys and/or the debt collectors for payment of the arrear amounts.
-The current monthly accounts must be paid to the Municipality directly.

-17. Once an account has been handed over for collection, the case will not be withdra0wn unless there was a mistake or oversight on the part of the Municipality.
+The current monthly accounts must be paid to the Municipality directly. - 16.
+Once an account has been handed over for collection, the case will not be withdra0wn unless there was a mistake or oversight on the part of the Municipality.